IsinBlockchainTeam/kbc-icp-incubator-frontend/README.md

 1. First, ensure you have configured and run the ICP network with the [kbc-icp-incubator-library](https://github.com/IsinBlockchainTeam/kbc-icp-incubator-library) canisters deployed, Ethereum network with the [kbc-icp-incubator-library](https://github.com/IsinBlockchainTeam/kbc-icp-incubator-library) smart contracts deployed
 2. Clone this repository using command `git clone https://github.com/IsinBlockchainTeam/kbc-icp-incubator-frontend.git`
 3. Enter the newly created folder using `cd kbc-platform`
-4. Rename the `.npmrc.template` file to `.npmrc`
-5. Run `npm i` to install the required dependencies
+4. Run `npm install` to install the required dependencies
-6. Rename the `.env.local.template` file to `.env.local` and fill in the missing information
+5. Rename the `.env.local.template` file to `.env.local` and fill in the missing information
-7. Run `npm run start` to start the application
+6. Run `npm run start:icp` to start the application
-8. Open your browser and navigate to `http://localhost:3000` to see the _React_ webapp
+7. Open your browser and navigate to `http://localhost:3000` to see the _React_ webapp

 ## Deploy React App on ICP - Local Replica